 Reporting a Crime

-All crime victims and witnesses are encouraged to report accurately and promptly any crime they may see on campus or be a victim of.
+All victims and witnesses are encouraged to report, accurately and promptly, any crime or incidents of discrimination, harassment, abuse, hazing, initiation or bullying they may experience or see on campus

 To Report a Crime In Progress